aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | oci://registry-1.docker.io/bitnamicharts | common | 2.31.4 |

 # Usage
-Include chc-lib as a dependency in your application chart to use it, because it cannot be installed or templated on its own:
+Include `chc-lib` as dependency in your application chart to use it, because it cannot be installed or templated on its own:

 ```bash